sedos-project/data_adapter_times/README.md

 ### 3. `fill_emission_factors.py`
 - **Purpose**:
-  - Calculates and fills emission factors for processes.
+  - Extracts and fills emission factors for processes.
   - Converts units as needed and integrates emission data into the final output.

 - **Key Functions**: